#2 Cost of the AFSP?

 If you get one new customer as a result of having your AFSP credential and being on the IRS website listing, and that customer comes back every year for 10 years, that’s worth $500 or more.

-We’d love to see you on our website at funcpe.com.
+We’d love to have you try our courses!

 And we take the low stress approach: